nuagenetworks/vspkdoc/_sources/v5_0/nuingressaclentrytemplate.rst.txt

 - ``protocol``: Protocol number that must be matched

+- ``associated_l7_application_signature_id``: The UUID of the associated L7 Application signature

 - ``associated_live_entity_id``: In the draft mode, the ACL entry refers to this LiveEntity.
 In non-drafted mode, this is null.

+- ``associated_traffic_type``: This property reflects the type of traffic in case an ACL entry is created using an L4 Service or L4 Service Group.
+In case a protocol and port are specified for the ACL entry, this property has to be empty (null).
+Supported values are L4_SERVICE, L4_SERVICE_GROUP and empty.

+- ``associated_traffic_type_id``: If a traffic type is specified as L4 Service or Service Group, then the associated Id of  Service / Service Group should be specifed here

 - ``stateful``: True means that this ACL entry is stateful, so there will be a corresponding rule that will be created by OVS in the network.
 False means that there is no corresponding rule created by OVS in the network.